smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 Yocto VM
 ========

-:Version:   v0.1.5b
+:Version:   v0.1.6

 *NB: this document relies on certain terms and concepts introduced in* :ref:`saoverarch` *and*
 :ref:`saccp` *documents, please make sure to read them before proceeding.*

 Yocto VM is a minimalistic virtual machine used by SmartAnthill Devices.
-It implements SACP (SmartAnthill Control Protocol) on the side of the SmartAnthill Device (and SACP corresponds to Layer 7 of OSI/ISO network model).
+It implements SACCP (SmartAnthill Command&Control Protocol) on the side of the SmartAnthill Device (and SACCP corresponds to Layer 7 of OSI/ISO network model).
 By design, Yocto VM is intended to run on devices with extremely limited resources (as little as 512 bytes of RAM).

 .. contents::